clairefuzzyelephant/earth-space/README.md

 $ git clone https://github.com/clairefuzzyelephant/earth-space.git
 $ cd earth-space
 ```
-Note: This website currently uses node 16.12.0 and will break if you use node 17+.
+**Note**: This website currently uses node 16.12.0 and will break if you use node 17+.
 Make sure you are running node 16 and/or change your development environment to use node 16.
 Install the npm dependencies.
 ```